leilanihagen/patience-healthcare-navigator/README.md

 ## Errors, Bugs and TroubleShooting

-If you run into an error while running the app, you can contact us via [Patience Healthcare Navigator Email](patiencehealthcarenavi@gmail.com)
+If you run into an error while running the app, you can contact us via patiencehealthcarenavi@gmail.com

 #### or